Saladin: Return to Cairo and forays in Palestine

-The Citadel of Cairo was begun by Saladin towards 1176 to serve as Egypt's center of power.
+The Citadel of Cairo was started by Saladin towards 1176 to serve as Egypt's center of power.
 Later structures were added to it over the centuries.

-After leaving the an-Nusayriyah Mountains, Saladin returned to Damascus and had his Syrian soldiers return home.
+After leaving the an-Nusayriyah Mountains, Saladin returned to Damascus, and had his Syrian soldiers return home.
 He left Turan Shah in command of Syria and left for Egypt with only his personal followers, reaching Cairo on 22 September.
 Having been absent for roughly two years, he had much to organize and supervise in Egypt, namely fortifying and reconstructing Cairo.
 The city walls were repaired and their extensions laid out, while the construction of the Cairo Citadel was commenced.
 The 280 ft deep Bir Yusuf ("Joseph's Well") was built on Saladin's orders.
 The chief public work he commissioned outside of Cairo was the large bridge at Giza, which was intended to form an outwork of defence against a potential Moorish invasion.

 Saladin remained in Cairo supervising its improvements, building colleges such as the Madrasa of the Sword Makers and ordering the internal administration of the country.
 In November 1177, he set out upon a raid into Palestine; the Crusaders had recently forayed into the territory of Damascus, so Saladin saw the truce as no longer worth preserving.
 The Christians sent a large portion of their army to besiege the fortress of Harim north of Aleppo, so southern Palestine bore few defenders.
 Saladin found the situation ripe and marched to Ascalon, which he referred to as the "Bride of Syria".
 William of Tyre recorded that the Ayyubid army consisted of soldiers, of which 8,000 were elite forces and were black soldiers from Sudan.
 This army proceeded to raid the countryside, sack Ramla and Lod, and disperse themselves as far as the Gates of Jerusalem.